 All children take home books to read from school.
 Children in Early Years and Key Stage 1 are sent home with a fully decodable book until they complete the phonics programme at which point they move to a levelled reader.
 They also take home one high quality picture book to share with an adult as we recognise the importance of promoting reading for pleasure.
 Children in Key Stage 2 take home a levelled reader until they are considered 'free readers'.
-There are boxes of Level 30+ books for them to choose from.
-All KS2 children also take home a free choice book.
 At this point teaching staff help guide pupils' book choices so that they read widely, make appropriate choices and develop an enthusiasm for reading.